djcooke/compendium/_potd_151_enemies/arch_demon.md

     description: 'instant; inflicts paralysis (30s)'
 notes:
-  - 'If there are several, you may want to pull them in quick succession to take advantage of diminishing returns on paralyze'
+  - 'If there are several, you may want to pull them in quick succession to take advantage of diminishing returns on paralysis'
 job_specifics:
   GNB:
     difficulty: Easy